Zionme/alx-system_engineering-devops/0x00-shell_basics/README.md

-copies all html files that were not present in the parent folder
+moves all files beginning with an uppercase letter to the directory /tmp/u